 A small plane, with 21 people on board, crashed in Nepal on Monday morning, killing 15 passengers, including the pilot and co-pilot.

-Agni Air (Kathmandu) reported a tragic accident involving a Dornier 228-200 turboprop.
-This morning, a Dornier 228-200 9N-AIG (MSN 8216) aircraft operated a charter flight from Pokhara to Jomson with 18 passengers (16 Indian tourists and 2 Danish) and three crew members.
+Agni Air (Kathmandu) recorded a tragic accident involving a Dornier 228-200 turboprop aircraft.
+This morning, a Dornier 228-200 9N-AIG aircraft (MSN 8216) operated a charter flight from Pokhara to Jomson with 18 passengers (16 Indian and 2 Danish tourists) and three crew members.

-While attempting to land at Jomson Airport in the Annapurna Mountains area, the plane overtook the runway and tried to make another lap.
-At that moment, the plane touched down the mountain and crashed, killing 15 from the 21 people on board.
+While trying to land at Jomson Airport in the Annapurna Mountains, the plane overtook the runway and attempted another tour.
+At that moment, the plane hit the mountain with its wing and crashed, killing 15 of the 21 people on board.

 Survivors included 2 children from India, the Danish 2, a flight attendant and an Indian 45 for years.
 They suffered serious injuries and were transported by helicopter to Pokhara.